hvihvi/glnt/README.md

 # Usage

+CLI :

 ```sh
 gint
 ```

+Outputs warning or error messages to the console if any rules are broken.

 # Features

+## Should have properly formatter commit message

+Checks if the commit message has the right format:

+- Line separator between header and body
+- Character lenght per line of header and/or body

+Checks if the commit message contains tags (for example should contain related jira issue "#JIRA-123")

+Checks if the commit message does not contain tags (for example should not contain "WIP")

+`//TODO: ` Add more rules based on good practices such as those listed in (https://chris.beams.io/posts/git-commit/) (https://github.com/torvalds/subsurface-for-dirk/blob/master/README.md#contributing)

 ## Should have tests

-Checks if the diff has code modifications.
-If so, it should also have test modifications
+Checks if the diff in a commit has code modifications.
+If so, it should also have test modifications, or a justification for not having tests in the commit message.

-You can override the code files and test files in the .gintrc file (`//TODO`, currently hardcoded in src/config/config.js)
+You can define the code files and test files in the .gintrc file (`//TODO`, currently hardcoded in src/config/config.js)

 For example a javascript project would use the following config :